 You’ll need to plant Winesap apple trees in a location that gets six or more hours a day of direct, unfiltered sun.
 A proper site makes Winesap apple care even easier.

 Those already growing a Winesap apple tree say that a wide variety of soils will do just fine, from sand to clay.
-However, they do best in acidic, loamy, moist, well-drained soil.
+However, they do best in acidic, loamy, moist, and well-drained soil.

 One term that doesn’t apply to these trees is “drought resistant.”
 Provide regular irrigation for those juicy apples as part of your weekly Winesap apple care.

-You can find Winesap apple trees in regular, semi-dwarf and dwarf forms.
+You can find Winesap apple trees in regular, semi-dwarf, and dwarf forms.
 The taller the tree, the longer you have to wait for fruit production.